szymonszl/inoue/README.md

 1. Download and unpack the latest build from [Releases](https://github.com/szymonszl/inoue/releases).
 2. The unpacked folder will contain a file called `inoue.txt`.
 Please fill it in according to the **Configuration** section.
-3. Run `inoue.bat`.
+3. Run `runme.bat`.
 4. Your replays should be downloaded!
 Please try viewing them to make sure that the download worked.
-5. Run `inoue.bat` every time you have played some more games and want to save them.
+5. Run `runme.bat` every time you have played some more games and want to save them.

-Note: If you are a developer and want to compile the program yourself, please look into [Building on Windows](building_on_windows.md).
+To build, get MSYS2, run `make -f Makefile.win32 release`, and look for `build/inoue.zip`.

 ## Guide for Linux